-If you happen to be a resident of Fairway, you’re probably not too surprised to find it on the top our list.
+What's the best suburb of Overland Park?
+Mission Hills ranks as the best suburb of Overland Park for 2020 based on the most recent Census and FBI data.
+If you happen to be a resident of Mission Hills, you're probably not too surprised to find it on the top our list.

 Or feel free to check out some more reading about Kansas:

-Figuring out the best ‘burbs around Overland Park was pretty simple; we just needed to list several things that people like, and then find out which cities have the most of those things.
+Figuring out the best suburbs around Overland Park was pretty simple; we just needed to list several things that people like, and then find out which cities have the most of those things.

 We threw a lot of criteria at this one in order to get the best, most complete results possible: